madebits/madebits.github.io/r/linux-csman.md

 * `csman.sh` - main tool.
 * `cskey.sh` - is invoked by `csman.sh` for handling encryption and decryption of keys.
 * `aes` - a compiled copy of my [aes](#r/cpp-aes-tool.md) tool.
-If this tool is found next to `cskey.sh` it is used.
-Alternately you can install `ccrypt` from Ubuntu repositories.
+If this tool is found next to `cskey.sh` then it is used.
+Alternately, you can install `ccrypt` from Ubuntu repositories.
 The default [aes](#r/cpp-aes-tool.md) tool uses non-authenticated encryption - the ambiguity is wished.
 * `argon2` - this is a self-compiled copy of `argon2` from [official](https://github.com/P-H-C/phc-winner-argon2) repository without any changes ([my copy](https://github.com/madebits/phc-winner-argon2)). `argon2` can be found also in Ubuntu repositories.
 If found next to `cskey.sh`, this copy is used in place of the system copy.

-When `csman.sh` starts without arguments, it prints prefix hashes of these files, if present:
+When `csman.sh` is started without arguments, it prints prefix hashes of these files, if present:

 ```
 6ba7b94dd  /usr/local/bin/csman.sh